rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Skype for Business** - Connect via instant message, Skype&reg; to Skype audio and video calls, and online status.
 -  **Contacts** - Manage your company's Exchange contacts.
 -  **Folders** - Enable and manage your domain's public folders.
 -  **Filter Settings** - Control spam handling settings for users or the entire domain.
-For more information, see the following “Spam” section.
+For more information, see the following **Spam** section.

 #### Exchange spam